Robust Egoistic Rigid Body Localization: Egoistic Estimation of Translation Vectors between Arbitrarily-Shaped Rigid Bodies

 In this section we offer simulation results illustrating the performance of the egoistic \ac{MDS}-based \ac{RBL} technique contributed above.
 Since, to the best of our knowledge, no equivalent \ac{SotA} method exists for the egoistic set-up here considered, we first compare in Figure \ref{fig:RMSE_Genie_MDS} only the results of the estimation of the translation vector $\bm{t}$ via the non-egoistic method of \cite{Chen_2015}, against a variation of the proposed technique of Algorithm \ref{alg:alg1}, in which an estimate of $\bm{Q}$ obtained from \cite{Chen_2015} is used with the knowledge of the conformation matrix $\bm{C}_2$, such that equation \eqref{eq:S_est_obj} is effectively replaced by equation \eqref{eq:big_S_ego}.
 For the sake of disambiguation, the proposed method will be dubbed Ego RBL, while the method modified by an externally fed conformation matrix is referred to as the ``Genie-Aided'' scheme.

 To analyze the behavior and performance of the two proposed methods, we choose the \ac{RMSE} as our metric for comparison.
-Thus, we need to define the \ac{RMSE} for the translation vector as where $\hat{\boldsymbol{t}}$ is the estimated translation vector and $K=10^3$ is the number of Monte-Carlo simulations\footnotemark.
+Thus, we need to define the \ac{RMSE} for the translation vector as